Mid-Atlantic Regional Spaceport: Background

 MARS is approved for launch azimuths from 38° to 60°, making it an ideal location from which to launch to the International Space Station (ISS).

 In 2007, NASA selected Virginia-based Orbital Sciences Corporation (Northrop Grumman) to participate in the Commercial Orbital Transportation Services (COTS) program and then selected Orbital for a follow-on Commercial Resupply Service (CRS) contract to build and demonstrate a new rocket, Antares, to resupply the International Space Station (ISS).
 The CRS contract authorized eight missions from 2012 to 2015 carrying approximately 20,000 kg of cargo to ISS as well as disposal of waste.
 These launches were to take place from the new state-of-the-art MARS Pad 0A.

 On MARS Pad 0B, VCSFA made modifications and upgrades to launch the NASA Lunar Atmosphere and Dust Environment Explorer (LADEE) mission to the Moon in mid-2013 on a new Orbital Sciences Minotaur V launch vehicle.
 Also in mid-2013, the USAF launched ORS-3 from MARS Pad 0B.

 MARS is one of only several sites licensed by the FAA Office of Commercial Space Transportation to launch to orbit.
-Additionally, Virginia is home to the NASA Langley Research Center (LARC) and National Reconnaissance Office (NRO), and as such is a recipient of a large portion of the Federal budget for Space.
+Additionally, Virginia is home to the National Reconnaissance Office (NRO) and NASA's Langley Research Center (LARC) and as such is a recipient of a large portion of the federal budget for space.
 Finally, according to the Information Technology and Innovation Foundation, Virginia ranks first in the number of scientists and engineers as a percentage of the workforce, third in the concentration of high-tech jobs as a percentage of the workforce, and sixth in non-industry investment in research and development.

 Facilities

 The first Antares rocket on Launch Pad 0A.
 At left is a water tower to supply water for sound suppression.

-The Mid-Atlantic Regional Spaceport has three active orbital launch pads.